-There’s usually between 50-90% off the high street price – and all you have to do is buy online, print off the voucher and give it to your friend or family member for them to redeem.
+There’s usually money off the high street price – and all you have to do is buy online, print off the voucher and give it to your friend or family member for them to redeem.

 However, do a little research to ensure that the deal on offer is actually as good as it seems.
 As Neil Faulkner has pointed out, group-buying websites don't always save you money.